-Conferences, Summits, and Webinars: Virtually delivered educational programs provide information in an array of formats-from plenary sessions to interactive workshops led by breast cancer experts, these live digital programs help participants make informed decision about their care and connect with others.
+Conferences, Summits, and Webinars: Educational programs provide information in an array of formats-from plenary sessions to interactive workshops led by breast cancer experts, these in-person and virtual programs help participants make informed decisions about their care and connect with others.

-Knowledge is Power: understanding the Black breast cancer experience: This annual educational series features connected virtual workshops works designed by a Black Breast Cancer Advisory Council.
+Knowledge is Power: understanding the Black breast cancer experience: This educational series features connected virtual workshops works designed by a Black Breast Cancer Advisory Council.
 This program seeks to reduce healthcare disparities through education and supportive information.